BenCaiello/PalmettoBUG/README.md

 ## LICENSE

 This package is licensed under the GPL-3 license.
 However, much of the code in it is derived / copying from other software packages -- so the original licenses associated with that code also applies to those parts of the repository.

+## Future Plans

+Besides continued checking of the dependencies and trying to update the program with newer version of python & depedencies, as well as fixing bugs & errors, these are the main possibilities for future additions to the package:

+1).
+Pre-trained deeplearning segmentation (& mask expansion) available in the main program via Instanseg.
+Instanseg is a new, and truly open-source (& critically, GPL-3 compatible) deep learning segmentation model.
+Having this available would allow users to more easily avoid needing isosegdenoise / non-commercial licensed deep learning models to perform the segmentation step of the program.
+One limitation of this right now is the lack of an Instanseg model pre-trained specifically for IMC data, although there is a model for fluorescent images which I have tested a bit.
+Similarly, I could move my "simple denoising" option to the main program, or look to offer another open-source option for denoising images.

 ## Citation